 Always try to keep your pup’s ears clean, prevent excessive moisture and try to eliminate irritants.

-Maintain a good hygiene and diet to keep your dog’s immune system at an ideal state to reduce risks of ear infections.
+Maintain good hygiene and diet to keep your dog’s immune system in an ideal state to reduce ear infection risks.